-The competitive landscape has undergone some significant changes during 2012, which Management expects will continue indefinitely.
-As part of the troika-imposed adjustment program, as well as changing political and regulatory agendas at the European level, much of the Bank's competition in Portugal has been required to de-leverage, re-price risk, re-consider sources of funding and deal with the need to raise capital to newly established levels.
-The domestic market has been feeling the effects of banks contracting their balance sheets, which has resulted in generally lower availability of credit and, when available, offered at much higher credit spreads.
-The results of the EBA - European Banking Association stress tests made in 2011 on the largest European banks has obliged a number of Portuguese banks to raise new capital or accept capital infusions from the State, with funds made available by the troika for this purpose.
-As a result of these events, the adjustment process for some of our competitors has included reductions of personnel, closure of agencies, the exiting or planned divestiture of businesses, changes in management and, more significantly, the need to live, at least temporarily, with the State as contingent or direct shareholder.
+As part of the troika-sponsored adjustment program and the changing political and regulatory agendas at the European level, much of the Bank's competition in Portugal has been required, either by regulators or by market forces, to de-leverage, re-price risk, re-consider sources of funding and raise capital to meet new benchmarks and pass regulatory stress tests on capital adequacy.
+Asset Quality Reviews mandated a the EU level and carried out by the local regulator have led to a more aggressive recognition of non-performing loans, which in turn has led to further heavy losses by the largest banks during 2013.
+The domestic market has been feeling the effects of banks contracting their balance sheets, which has resulted in generally lower availability of credit and, when available, offered at significantly higher credit spreads.
+The results of the EBA -European Banking Association stress tests made in 2011 on the largest European banks initially obliged a number of Portuguese banks to raise new capital or accept capital infusions from the State, with funds made available by the troika for this purpose.
+This process is still evolving.
+In response to these measures, the adjustment process for some of our competitors has included reductions of personnel, closure of agencies, the exiting or planned divestiture of businesses, changes in management and, more significantly, the obligation to exist with the State as contingent or direct shareholder.
+These events are common to periphery banks, who during 2013, began to benefit from a shift in investor sentiment toward the Eurozone, which has allowed the beginning of limited return to the capital markets, particularly at the beginning of 2014.

-The market, domestically and internationally, is nevertheless highly competitive and we expect it to remain so.
+In spite of the long process required to fix the balance sheets of banks most affected by the recession, and the level of taxpayer funds mobilized for the purpose, the banking market, domestically and internationally, continues to be highly competitive and we expect it to remain so.
 Portugal continues to be a somewhat concentrated market, with 5 credit institutions together holding an approximately 70% share of the market.
 Dozens of either domestic or foreign banks, of medium and small size, share the rest of market.
-We therefore face competition in all of our business lines from a large number of domestic and, depending on the line of business, international players.
+We therefore, face competition in all of our business lines from a large number of domestic and, depending on the line of business, international players.
 In addition, the Bank faces competition from international auditing and consulting firms, whose services overlap ours in areas such as Corporate Advisory.